 If untreated, gonorrhea can lead to serious complications in both men and women, including:

 Treatment of gonorrhea is the same for women and men.
-Most experts recommend a one-time antibiotic treatment, which includes a shot and a pill.
+Most experts recommend a one-time antibiotic treatment, which includes a shot and pill(s).
+You should take the pills for the entire duration that they are prescribed.

-If you take the recommended treatment, you will not need to be retested for gonorrhea.
+If you take the recommended treatment, you will not need to be retested for gonorrhea immediately after you complete your antibiotics.
 However, if you continue to have symptoms, you should see your doctor or nurse again.
+Also, you should consider retesting for gonorrhea again three months after an infection if you are at risk to get re-infected.

 Sexual partner treatment — Treatment is important for you and anyone you have had sex with recently.
-Your doctor or nurse might ask you to tell your sexual partner(s) to be tested.
+Your doctor or nurse might ask you to tell your sexual partner(s) to be tested and treated.
 In some cases, your doctor or nurse will give you a prescription for both you and your partner.

 You should not have sex until both you and your partner have been treated.
 It is possible to be infected with gonorrhea more than once.